drlsn/kinergize/docs/API/Workout Plans/Get the workout plan details.md

 - object
   - id - string
   - name - string
-  - sessionsPerDay - int - count of preferred sessions to be performed per day
   - sessions - array of objects
     - object
       - id - id of a session